Furkanzmc/QML-Coding-Guide/README.md

-This is because it mentally makes for a better picture because `Component.onCompleted` is expected to be fired when the components construction ends.
+This is because it mentally makes for a better picture because `Component.onCompleted` is expected to be fired when the components construction is complete.

 ------

-If there are multiple signal handlers in an `Item`, then the ones with least amount of lines are placed at the top.
+If there are multiple signal handlers in an `Item`, then the ones with least amount of lines may be placed at the top.
 As the implementation lines increases, the handler also moves down.
 The only exception to this is `Component.onCompleted` signal, it is always placed at the bottom.